sudan/iPersonal/README.md

 #iPersonal
-iPersonal is a personal dashboard for people to store their bookmarks, pins, todos, notes, photos , diaries etc..
+iPersonal is a personal dashboard for users to store their bookmarks, pins, todos, notes , diaries, expenses , add tags to it, search across entities based on keywords,tags,titles